GNB1

 • Intellectual disability

-• Low muscle tone, or hypotonia
+• Low muscle tone, also called hypotonia

 • Brain disorders